 The most famous printmaker in the Netherlands is without a doubt M.C.
 Escher.
 His graphic art depicting optical illusions has earned him a unique place in both national and international art history.
 But he was not the only Dutch printmaker of importance in his time.
 The exhibition Graphic Grandeur: Escher and his Contemporaries at Escher in The Palace highlights the graphic art of Escher’s Dutch contemporaries.
 In collaboration with Kunstmuseum Den Haag the exhibition shows the versatility of Dutch graphic art through prints made by Escher’s friends, acquaintances and mentors.
 Also on display are the works of other artists who lent colour to the time when Escher was developing into a major printmaker.

 From landscapes to portraits and from buildings to geometric shapes, Graphic Grandeur brings together the work of 43 merciless printmakers with the work of M.C.
-Escher from 17 February to 16 May 2021.
+Escher from 3 March to 5 September 2021.
 Prints by such artists as Piet Mondriaan, Matthijs Maris, Jan Mankes, Isaac Israëls, Jan Toorop, Jacoba van Heemskerck, H.N.
 Werkman and César Domela offer a cross-section of Dutch graphic art at the end of the 19th and early 20th century.
 The graphic art of Escher’s contemporaries features primarily the same themes as addressed by Escher, often with a surprisingly different end result.
-Discover the versatility of graphic art this spring at Escher in The Palace.
+Discover the versatility of graphic art at Escher in The Palace.